|SALT||SALT Foundation||Spectrograph, CCD cameras||www.salt.ac.za|

 KMTNet (Korea Microlensing Telescope Network) is a Korean Astronomy and Space Science Institute (KASI) network of wide-field photometric survey system consisting of three identical 1.6-m telescopes in the southern hemisphere (Chile, South Africa, and Australia).
 The network’s main scientific goal is to discover earth-mass planets using gravitational microlensing technique.

-LCOGT is a private operating foundation, building a global network of telescopes for professional research and citizen investigations.
+LCO (Las Cumbres Observatory) is a private operating foundation, building and operating a global network of telescopes for professional research and citizen investigations.
 Sutherland is the location of three 1-metre telescopes.

 MASTER-SAAO is one of the Mobile Astronomical System of the TElescope-Robots Network (MASTER-Net) global transient alert system.